fabianmax/car-classification/blog/Blog_Part_2_Deploying_TensorFlow_Models_in_Docker_using_TensorFlow_Serving.md

 ## Implementation

-We will now discuss the following three steps required for deploying the model and sending requests.
+We will now discuss the following three steps required to deploy the model and to send requests.

 * Save a model in correct format and folder structure using TensorFlow SavedModel
-* Serving server running inside a Docker container
+* Run a Serving server inside a Docker container
-* REST requests to interact with the model
+* Interact with the model using REST requests

 ### Saving TensorFlow Models

 If you didn't read this series' first post, we briefly summarize the most important points needed to understand the code below:

 The `TransferModel.model` is a `tf.keras.Model` instance, so it can be saved using `Model`'s built-in `save` method.
 Further, as the model was trained on web-scraped data, the class labels can change when re-scraping the data.
-We thus decided to store the index-class mapping when storing the model in `classes.pickle`.
+We thus store the index-class mapping when storing the model in `classes.pickle`.
 TensorFlow Serving requires the model to be stored in the [SavedModel format](https://www.tensorflow.org/guide/saved_model).
-When using `tf.keras.Model.save`, the path must be a folder name, else the model will be stored in another format which is not compatible with TensorFlow Serving.
+When using `tf.keras.Model.save`, the path must be a folder name, else the model will be stored in another format (e.g. HDF5) which is not compatible with TensorFlow Serving.
 Below, `folderpath` contains the path of the folder we want to store all model relevant information in.
 The SavedModel is stored in `folderpath/model` and the class mapping is stored as `folderpath/classes.pickle`.

 ```python
 def save(self, folderpath: str):